joeywohleb/ad-sso/readme.txt

 For anyone that uses IIS7, for file uploads you'll need to give the actual users that will upload files access to read, write and modify ..\wp-content\uploads and PHP's temp upload directory.

+== Installation ==

+1. Upload files to the `/wp-content/plugins/` directory
+1. Activate Active Directory Single Sign On through the 'Plugins' menu in WordPress
+1. Go to settings page and set all options.

+== Changelog ==

+= 0.1 =
+Initial release.